My beautiful Linux development environment

 - Audio output selection was broken when plugging in headphones- Fixed after Fedora 28 for me

 I hope you find this useful.
-If you have any question or if you think I missed something please add a comment.
+If you have any questions or if you think I missed something, please add a comment.

 If you like this article, please leave a like or a comment.